Sputnik V has been registered under the emergency use authorization procedure

 On December 30, 2020 RDIF and the Health Supply Centre (Central de Abastecimiento y Suministros de Salud, CEASS) of Boliviaannounced the agreement to supply the country with 5.2 million doses of Sputnik V sufficient to vaccinate 2.6 million people.
 Supplies of the vaccine to Bolivia will be facilitated by international partners of RDIF in India, China, South Korea and other countries.
 The agreement will make it possible for more than 20% of Bolivia’s population to access the vaccine.

 The efficacy of the vaccine is 91.4% according to the results of the third and final control point analysis of Russian Phase III clinical trials data obtained 21 days after administering the first dose to volunteers.
-Calculation was based on the analysis of data of volunteers (n = 22 714) who received both the first and second doses of the Sputnik V vaccine or placebo at the third and final control point of 78 confirmed cases in accordance with the Phase III clinical trials protocol.
+Calculation was based on the analysis of data of volunteers (n = 22 714) who received both the first and second doses of the Sputnik V coronavirus vaccine Gamaleya Center or placebo at the third and final control point of 78 confirmed cases in accordance with the Phase III clinical trials protocol.
 The vaccine demonstrated 100% efficacy against severe coronavirus cases.

 Kirill Dmitriev, CEO of the Russian Direct Investment Fund, said: